 Due to its relatively mild flavor, halibut is very versatile for your cooking needs.
 It is also packed with nutrition, including protein, omega-3 fats, and much more.

-However, are there nutritional drawbacks to eating halibut?
+You may be wondering, are there any drawbacks to eating halibut?

 Is Halibut a Healthy Fish?